brandonfonseca/mellow_FE/README.md

 - react
 - redux
+- Stateless functional components
+    - All components are functional rather than class based in this repository.
+Additionally, no component has any local state (instead they simply share the common redux state)
+    - Functional components are far cleaner than class components.
+This reduces the total number of lines of code and also makes debugging easier
+    - Functional components are also more performant than class components since the browser doesn't need to allocate memory for handling lifecycle events
 - styled-components
     - Makes styling in react very modular since it's on a component by component basis
     - Makes the code more readable